KALYANIL/KALYANIL/README.md

 - 👋 Hi, I’m @KALYANIL
 - 👀 I’m interested in ...
-Creating solutions for complicated data in Business with advanced and best mathematical theories using Python
+Creating solutions for complicated data in Industry with advanced and best mathematical theories using Python
 - 🌱 I’m currently learning ...Neural
 - 💞️ I’m looking to collaborate on ... who gives oppurtunities for innovations.
 Doesnt matter what positon I am, matters what impact I made for future!
 - 📫 How to reach me ... @Linkedin